 - Vitamin E Oil is an antioxidant helping build and repair tissue.
 It also has anti-inflammatory properties that help repair damaged follicles encouraging hair growth.

 You don’t necessarily need a big chop to keep your hair healthy, but a nice trim every once in a while won’t hurt.
 A regular trim is necessary to make sure your hair is healthy and vibrant.

 It is recommended that you get a trim every three months.
 A trim helps reduce split ends that cause further hair damage.

 Avoid using hot tools such as curling irons, flat irons, etc. on your hair frequently.
 Excessive heat can damage your hair.

-Give your hair a break every once in awhile.
+Give your hair a break every once in a while.
 Try some protective styles from tip #8 or wear a wig.
 These are some great ways to give your hair a break while still being able to slay.
-Nonetheless when you do use heat make sure to always to follow our next tip!
+Nonetheless when you do use heat make sure to always follow our next tip!